StevenBlack/intl/readme.md

 ## Using GENMENUX to Invoke INTL

 GENMENUX is a menu generator *shell*.
-It creates a custom environment from which it calls the regular FoxPro menu generator GENMENU.PRG (or a substitute generator of your choice).
+It creates a custom environment from which it calls the regular FoxPro menu generator `genmenu.prg` (or a substitute generator of your choice).
 GENMENUX is hassle-free and, once installed, you might never think about it again.
-The following diagrams illustrate the relationship between GENMENU.PRG and GENMENUX.
+The following diagrams illustrate the relationship between `genmenu.prg` and GENMENUX.

 The standard FoxPro menu generation process.
-Metadata created by the menu builder is processed by GENMENU.PRG to create a FoxPro source code file.
+Metadata created by the menu builder is processed by `genmenu.prg` to create a FoxPro source code file.
 The GENMENUX process.
-Temporary files, created before and after the standard FoxPro GENMENU.PRG process, are created and processed by GENMENUX.
+Temporary files, created before and after the standard FoxPro `genmenu.prg` process, are created and processed by GENMENUX.
 GENMENUX allows optional user-defined drivers like INTL.

 In general terms, GENMENUX works as follows: